vigneshcode06/xmap_mcp/README.md

-# 🛰️ XMAP — MCP Powered AI Nmap Agent
+# XMAP

-XMAP is an AI-powered Nmap automation tool built using a custom
+XMAP is a CLI-based AI-powered Nmap automation tool built using an MCP-style architecture.
-Model Context Protocol (MCP) architecture.

-It allows you to chat in natural language and let an AI agent run Nmap scans, analyze results, and answer questions — all through a CLI interface.
+It allows you to chat with an AI and run Nmap scans automatically.

-Think of XMAP as:

-ChatGPT + Nmap + MCP + Automation

 ---

-## 🚀 Features
+## What This Tool Does

-- Natural language scanning
+- Run Nmap scans using natural language
-- AI-controlled tool execution
-- MCP-based client/server architecture
-- Multiple scan types
+- Use AI to decide which scan to run
-- Ask questions about previous scans
+- Execute scans automatically
-- Chat mode
-- API key stored safely in env file
+- Show results in terminal
+- Ask follow-up questions like open ports

 ---

-## 🧠 Architecture

-User
-↓
-AI Client (ai_client.py)
-↓
-MCP Server (mcp_server.py)
-↓
-Tools (tools.py)
-↓
-Nmap / OS Commands

-AI decides WHAT to do
-MCP decides HOW to call tools
-Tools execute the real commands

----

-## 📁 Project Structure
+## Folder Structure

 xmap_mcp/
 ├── ai_client.py
 ├── mcp_server.py
 ├── tools.py